New Nauru Stadium: History

 Financial assistance for preparation for the tournament was offered from donor partners.
-These funds will be used, in part, for infrastructure projects.
-Several days after the original announcement Minister for Sports Eoe stated that Nauru was hoping for additional donors to build the stadium and a proper weightlifting gym facility.
+These funds would be used, in part, for infrastructure projects.
+Several days after the original announcement, Minister for Sports Eoe stated that Nauru was hoping for additional donors to build the stadium and a proper weightlifting gym facility.
 During a November 2022 state visit, the government of Taiwan agreed to fund and assist with planning of the 2026 Micronesian Games, including covering the costs of the track and field stadium and other necessary facilities.
 The next step was for Nauru to present detailed plans and costing for the project.